 Depending how content is distributed, domain settings let you tweak the overall performance of your website.

 Content distribution settings let you improve your site’s performance by enabling content cache and compression.
-Once enabled and configured, review cache performance in the Cache Analysis report.

 NOTE: These settings largely pertain to cloud customers.
 In cloud deployments, Distil acts as a reverse proxy to cache static assets, thereby offloading bandwidth from your origin server and speeding up the performance of your site.